Azure/azure-sdk-for-js/sdk/communication/communication-identity/README.md

 # Azure Communication Identity client library for JavaScript

-The administration library is used for managing users and tokens for Azure Communication Services.
+The identity library is used for managing users and tokens for Azure Communication Services.

 ## Getting started